sensu/sensu-docs/content/sensu-go/5.10/api/overview.md

 --data-urlencode 'labelSelector=region == "us-west-1"'
 {{< /highlight >}}

+_NOTE: For examples of using label and field selectors in the Sensu dashboard, see the [dashboard docs][9]._

 #### Label selector

 A label selector can use any label attributes to group a set of resources.
 All resources support labels within the metadata object.
 For example, see [entities metadata attributes][8].